Rule matching algorithm

-Only objects coming from the same index can be promoted.
-Promoted objects have to be explicitly identified by their
+Only records coming from the same index can be promoted.
+Promoted records have to be explicitly identified by their

-A promoted object is considered a hit, even if it doesn’t match the query.
+A promoted record is considered a hit, even if it doesn’t match the query.
 If it matches the query, it’s removed from its original position and inserted at its promoted position, even if the original position was better than the promoted position (in other words, promoted hits can also be “demoted”).
 For performance reasons, promoted positions are restricted to the range [0, 300] (zero-based).

-Inside the same Rule, each promoted object must have a unique promoted position.
-If promoted objects from two distinct Rules are triggered for the same query:
+Inside the same rule, each promoted record must have a unique promoted position.
+If promoted records from two distinct rules are triggered for the same query:

 - Duplicates are merged, using the best position.

-- If the resulting positions conflict between distinct objects, objects are shifted down until a free slot is found.
+- If the resulting positions conflict between distinct records, records are shifted down until a free slot is found.

-- All regular hits are shifted down as many times as necessary to ensure that all promoted objects get as close to their promoted position as possible (modulo conflicts between objects, as stated before).
+- All regular hits are shifted down as many times as necessary to ensure that all promoted records get as close to their promoted position as possible.

-Hidden objects are removed from the hits.
+Hidden records are removed from the hits.
 The following hits are shifted up so that pagination works seamlessly.

 Injecting user data

-User data lets you inject data inside the results that aren’t objects coming from the index, and, as such, doesn’t compete with other hits for pagination.
+User data lets you inject data inside the results that don’t come from the index, and, as such, doesn’t compete with other hits for pagination.
 A typical use case is to display a banner on top of the result list.

 User data can be any JSON object.
-It’s not interpreted by the API whatsoever.
+It’s not interpreted by the API.